 (Tao Te Ching, Chapter 1, translated by S. A. Sabbadini 2013)

-In my latest book Wholeness, Fragmentation, and the Unnmable: Holism, Materialism, and Mysticism – A Mandala (Sattler 2016), I tried to integrate the namable (fragmentation and wholeness) and the unnamable in a nondualistic way as indicated in the Heart Sutra and the Tao Te Ching.
-I think that Goethe alluded to this integration when he referred to the mysterious ground of everything (“den geheimnisvollen Urgrund aller Dinge”) and the first verse of his poem Epirrhema might also be interpreted in this way:
+In my latest book Wholeness, Fragmentation, and the Unnamable: Holism, Materialism, and Mysticism – A Mandala (Sattler 2016), I used a mandala to integrate the unnamable in the center of mandala and the namable (wholeness and fragmentation radiating from the center) in a nondualistic way as indicated in the Heart Sutra and the Tao Te Ching.
+I think that Goethe also alluded to this integration when he referred to the mysterious ground of everything (“den geheimnisvollen Urgrund aller Dinge”) and the first verse of his poem Epirrhema might also be interpreted in this way:

 Müsset im Naturbetrachten